ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 You may find, that until you can easily and clearly see the simple cases, doing harder or more complex failures is not a good way to build confidence or spend time.

-If you follow this porcess regularly, you will see a transformation in your team.
+If you follow this process regularly, you will see a transformation in your team.
 Being first on-call for Chaos Gamedays builds composure under pressure when doing on-call for production outages.
 Not only will all developers gain confidence in their uderstanding of the systems and how they fail, but they also get used to the feeling of being under pressure.

-There will also be a dramatic change in your systems, since developers will experience failure as a part of their job and thus they will start designing for failure.
+There will also be a dramatic change in your systems, since developers will experience failure as a part of their job and thus, they will start designing for failure.
 They consider how to make every change and every system observable and also carefully choose resilience strategies because this is now something the team knows and talks about during the experiments.

 ### Planned Failure